stevearrants/style/docs/structurecontent.md

 Structure the content
 =====================

-Most of our documentation is read online.
+Most documentation is read online.
 Here are some tips for presenting it.

 Important information first
 ---------------------------

 Readers tend to scan text until they find the information they need.
 No matter how carefully you lay out and write the content, most people only read 25 percent of it.
 This shows the importance of getting content right.

 Put the most important information in the first two paragraphs.
 That's the section users are most likely to read.

 Break up text